nicklepickle/fe-compare/README.md

 - v-model a little cryptic
 - Needed two components to render records
 - Decent market share
-- Took longest to implement (ran into issue that stumped copilot)
+- Took longest to implement (ran into issue that stumped me + copilot)
-+ Great modularity all around
++ Great modularity all around (scoped css could be almost to strict)
 + Only dev dependencies

 ### Solid